Gemini 2.5 Introduces Multi-Speaker Text-to-Speech (TTS), Available for Free

 In the Voice settings area on the right side of the interface, you need to configure each speaker:

-Set Speaker Name (Name): As shown in the image below, the name entered in the Name input box must exactly match the speaker identifier at the beginning of each line in the left-hand text (e.g., "Speaker1", "Speaker2").
+Set Speaker Name (Name): As shown in the figure below, the name entered in the Name input box must be exactly the same as the speaker identifier at the beginning of each line in the text on the left (such as "Speaker1", "Speaker2").
 Case, numbers, and even spaces must match.

-Select Voice Actor (Voice): In the Voice dropdown menu below Name, you can select a specific voice actor for the currently selected speaker.
-Click the play button next to each role to preview their voice and choose the one you like best.
+Select Voice: In the Voice drop-down menu below Name, you can select a specific voice actor role for the currently selected speaker.
+Click the play button next to each role to audition its timbre and choose your favorite voice.

-If you want the dubbing to have a specific emotion or tone (e.g., happy, angry, sad), you can enter style prompts in the Style instructions
+If you want the voiceover to have a specific emotion or tone (e.g., happy, angry, sad), you can enter style prompts in the Style instructions

 text box.
-After filling them in, these prompts will automatically apply to the entire dubbing project, affecting the overall style of all speakers.
+These prompts will be automatically applied to the entire voiceover project, affecting the overall style of all speakers.

-Tip: The text preview area on the right also displays the content from your left editing area in real-time, and you can directly modify, delete, or add lines in this area, which is very convenient.
+Tip: The text preview area on the right side also displays the content of your left editing area in real time, and you can directly modify, delete, or add lines in this area, which is very convenient.

-After completing all the above settings, click the blue Run button in the bottom right corner of the interface.
-Gemini will then start processing your text and generating speech.
-If everything goes well, after a short wait, an audio player with the generated speech will appear below.
-You can play it online to preview, and once you are satisfied with the result, click the download button to save it to your computer.
+After completing all the above settings, click the blue Run button in the lower right corner of the interface.
+Gemini will start processing your text and generating speech.
+If everything goes well, after a short while, the generated audio player will appear below.
+You can directly play it online to listen to it.
+After confirming that you are satisfied with the effect, click the download button to save it to your computer.

-Currently, Gemini has relatively strict API call rate limits.
-When processing a large number of text lines, especially in dual-speaker mode, you might encounter generation failures (particularly with Chinese text) and see an error message similar to the one below:
+Currently, Gemini has relatively strict limits on the API call frequency.
+When you process a large number of text lines, especially when using dual-speaker mode, you may encounter generation failures (especially when the text is in Chinese) and see an error message similar to the one below:

-If you encounter this issue, you can try the following methods:
+If you encounter this problem, you can try the following methods:

 Single-speaker audio

-mode usually improves the success rate. - Try Again Later: The simplest method is to wait a few minutes or longer and then try again.
+mode usually improves the success rate. - Try Again Later: The simplest method is to wait a few minutes or longer before trying again.